Best Overall Cabinet Screw

 As you likely know, connecting the cabinet sides together is a must to hide any gaps between the cabinet sides or face frames.

 And, not surprisingly, there are a few custom screws and methods that will let you achieve the best results.
 In fact, there are three types of screws you’ll want to use depending on the construction of your cabinets.

-Option 1 is using post screws that have a male and female side that connect from either side of the two cabinets.
+Post screws have a male and female side that connect from either side of the two cabinets.
 It’s common to install these in the top and bottom shelf pin holes to blend them in them.

 Tip: while a tight installation usually works, some installers will use Loctite to make these screws hold extremely tight (removable, but essentially locked).